The best films find a way of pulling us in as an audience and staying with us for a long time after the credits have rolled.

 Addiction is not an easy subject.
 Given that movies are often used as a way to escape the harshness of reality, few people want to sit down to a film that highlights the depressing, destructive, and painful aspects of life as an addict and how addiction affects people.

-But when they’re done well, these are the kinds of must-watch movies that could change your life.
-Here are some of the best movies about addiction ever made.
+But when they're done well, these are the kinds of must-watch movies that could change your life.
+Here are some of the best movies about addiction to drugs and alcohol.

 Where Ben Is Back succeeds the most is in its great performances by Lucas Hedges (an opioid-addicted teen who's home from rehab for the holidays) and Julia Roberts (the mother who's wary of his behavior).